MalakMohamedAhmed/AI-code-review-assignment---Eskalate/submission_template.md

 ## 2) Proposed Fixes / Improvements
 ### Summary of changes
+- checked in the begining that the given 'orders' parameter is a list or a dictionary
 - started counting the cancelled orders and divide by this number to find the average
 - checked if 'orders' empty (no orders), if so then just return 0
+- checked each order in the list whether it is a dictionary or not
 - check first if the main two attributes 'amount' and 'status' do exist
 - convert the amount to a string to ensure it's validity
 - created another function (is_numeric_string) for making sure that the 'amount' has a valied value to proceed with the calculations